raipc/atsd-api-python/README.md

 All data needed to connect and authorize ATSD is by default taken from the `connection.properties` file.
 ###Initializing the Service

-The `Service` command implements a set of methods for interacting with a particular type of object in ATSD.
-Allowable objects incude `Series`, `Property`, `Alert`, and `Message` objects, as well as metadata objects such as `Entity`, `Metric`, and `EntityGroup`.
-An example of creating a `Service` command is shown below:
+The client provides a set of services for interacting with a particular type of objects in ATSD, for example, `Series`, `Property`, `Alert`,  and `Message` objects as well as with metadata objects such as `Entity`, `Metric`, and `EntityGroup`.
+An example of creating a service is provided below.

 ```python